Olivier Elzer: Career

-Elzer began his professional career as a commis in the restaurant La Palme D’Or of Hôtel Martinez (two Michelin stars) under chef Christan Willer in 1999-2000.
-From 2000-2001, he worked at La Terasse of Hôtel Juana (two Michelin stars) under chef Christian Morisset and Au Crocodile (three Michelin stars) under chef Émile Jung as a chef de partie.
-Elzer worked as a sous chef between 2001 and 2005 in restaurants La Pyramide (two Michelin stars) under chef Patrick Henriroux, Fouquet’s Barriere in Hôtel Barrière Le Fouquet's under chef Jean Yves Leuranguer and Les Elysees of Hôtel Vernet (two Michelin stars) under chef Éric Briffard.
+Elzer began his professional career as a commis in the restaurant La Palme d'Or of Hôtel Martinez (two Michelin stars) under chef Christan Willer in 1999–2000.
+From 2000 to 2001, he worked at La Terasse of Hôtel Juana (two Michelin stars) under chef Christian Morisset and Au Crocodile (three Michelin stars) under chef Émile Jung as a chef de partie.
+Elzer worked as a sous chef between 2001 and 2005 in restaurants La Pyramide (two Michelin stars) under chef Patrick Henriroux, Fouquet's Barriere in Hôtel Barrière Le Fouquet's under chef Jean Yves Leuranguer and Les Elysees of Hôtel Vernet (two Michelin stars) under chef Éric Briffard.

 Head chef

 Elzer became the head chef of Abbaye De La Bussière – La Bussière sur Ouche – Côte d’Or in 2006 and was awarded his first Michelin star in 2007 and retained it in 2008.

 He moved to Hong Kong in 2009 to become the head chef of the French restaurant Pierre Restaurant (two Michelin stars) by Pierre Gagnaire in the Mandarin Oriental.
-He retained the two Michelin stars in 2010 and 2011..
+He retained the two Michelin stars in 2010 and 2011.

 In 2011–2014, Elzer was the head chef of the fine dining French restaurant L’Atelier de Joël Robuchon Hong Kong (two Michelin stars) and was awarded three Michelin stars from 2012 to 2014.

 In 2014, Elzer proceeded to cofound and become the head chef of his own branding restaurant, Seasons by Olivier E in Hong Kong.
 He was awarded one Michelin star every year from 2014 to 2017.
 Elzer was praised for his innovative approach towards classic French dishes with Asian influences.
-“French recipes are combined with some Asian influences and the chef’s own ideas to create dishes that are full of verve and originality,” wrote the inspectors in the 2017 edition of Hong Kong’s Michelin guide.
+“French recipes are combined with some Asian influences and the chef’s own ideas to create dishes that are full of verve and originality,” wrote the inspectors in the 2017 edition of Hong Kong's Michelin guide.
 Seasons was also awarded to be one of the Top 20 Restaurants by the Tatler Hong Kong restaurant guide.

 In 2018, Elzer has signed a contract with Marriott Group to establish L'Envol, a fine dining restaurant in St. Regis Hong Kong.